Coming Upon a Labyrinth on Your Walk Home

 how it holds and welcomes all of you,

-no matter where you are in the turning
+no matter where you are in the turning,

 no matter if you're moving towards the center

-or living in your outer banks
+or living in the outer rim,

 no matter if you're walking or standing still –